tanyo13/reveal_js/decks/svt2021_5/cont1.md

 ![How JPF Runs1](figs/howJPFRuns1.jpg)

-* JPF has its own JVM.
+* JPF has its own Java Virtual Machine (JVM).
 It interprets class files.
 * It can go forward, stop, go backward, etc.; for a specified thread.